fredgibbs/fredgibbs.github.io/courses/digital-mapping.md

 - Reading and Discussion Guide.
 - Edward T. Hall, _Beyond Culture_, 129-140.
-- Richard Flordia, _The Rise of the Creative Class_, 215-234.
+- Richard Florida, _The Rise of the Creative Class_, 215-234.
 - Setha Low, _On the Plaza: Politics of Public Space and Culture_, 127-153.
 - Dave Hickey, “Romancing the Looky-Loos,”